phtj/patrick-janssen/pages/cv.md

 ## Administrative Responsibilities

-- 2012 – ongoing: Executive Officer and Treasurer of the Association for Computer Aided Architectural Design Research in Asia
+- 2012 – 2018: Executive Officer and Treasurer of the Association for Computer Aided Architectural Design Research in Asia
-- 2012 – ongoing: Member, BIM Centre of Excellence, Department of Architecture, National University of Singapore
+- 2012 – 2017: Member, BIM Centre of Excellence, Department of Architecture, National University of Singapore
-- 2010 – ongoing: Member, CSAC Centre for Sustainable Asian Cities, National University of Singapore
+- 2010 – 2016: Member, CSAC Centre for Sustainable Asian Cities, National University of Singapore
 - 2009 – ongoing: Chair of the IT Committee, Department of Architecture, National University of Singapore
 - 2008 – ongoing: Director, Design Automation Lab, Department of Architecture, National University of Singapore